This product has several steps to the installation. Not including the steps to download and install Splunk itself, the process is to:

 Unfortunately the Google Maps app can’t be installed using the easier in-product App browser.
 Instead you’ll have to download it from this URL https://splunkbase.splunk.com/app/368 directly.
 Once you have the downloaded file, return to “Apps > Manage Apps > Install App From File” as you did with the two Sideview apps, and upload it.

 As a last prerequisite step, get a Google Maps API key from here:

 3) Setting user permissions in the Shoretel DB

-- Open a command prompt on the shoretel server.
+- Open an “Administrator” command prompt on the Shoretel server.

-- Change the directory to the MySQL path, eg C:\Program Files (x86)\Shoreline Communications\ShoreWare Server\MySQLCDR\MySQL Server\bin
+- Change the directory to the MySQL path, which defaults to C:\Program Files (x86)\Shoreline Communications\ShoreWare Server\MySQLCDR\MySQL Server\bin

-- From here, to add a read only user called ‘splunk’, you would run:
+- From here, to add a read only user called ‘splunk’, you would run the following command:

 NOTE: you should pick a real password of course, and if you prefer you can specify just the particular IP of the Splunk server instead of “%”

 We have to now configure the Splunk DB Connect app to retrieve data from the Shoretel DB.
 It will pull this data on a regular schedule.

 If you aren’t already there, go to the Splunk DB Connect app in your Splunk installation.